joshlevent/ExchangeRateForecasting/README.md

 Which result we present ?

 Arima Model is thins kind of model suitable for daily data ?
 Ten days moving average ?
 What is big P ?
+Is Arima model pertinent ?